elberdev/RunningRunner/README.md

 * Learned to use Animator component.
 * Learned to use Rigidbody 2D component.
 * Learned to use BoxCollider 2D component.
+* Learned how to set Animator parameters from within a script through SetBool, SetFloat, and SetInteger methods.
+* Learned how to use Mathf.Clamp() to enforce minimum and maximum values for a float.